-A police officer conducting a traffic stop may search your vehicle and seize evidence without a warrant under certain conditions.
+Under certain conditions, a police officer conducting a traffic stop may execute a search of a vehicle, including opening closed containers, and take evidence without a warrant.
 The Fourth Amendment to the U.S. Constitution protects citizens from unreasonable search and seizure, but interpretations of "reasonableness" have changed throughout history.
-Under the exclusionary rule, the prosecution cannot use any evidence or information obtained from an illegal vehicle search.

-The line between lawful and unlawful vehicle searches can seem a bit blurry, and is frequently redefined by courts, so understanding the law is in every motorist's best interests.
+The line between lawful and unlawful vehicle searches and seizures is blurry and frequently redefined by courts, so understanding the law is in your best interests.
 This article provides the basics of vehicle search and seizure laws after a traffic stop.

-Generally, an officer may conduct a search of your vehicle under one of the following conditions:
+A law enforcement officer may search your motor vehicle and perform an inventory search under any of the following conditions:

 - You consent to a search